Getting Started in Farming & Ranching in Marin

 Production Planning: Creating a plan allows you to be prepared for the inputs you will need at the beginning of every season.
 You will plan out your cropping or grazing patterns and rotations based on local seasonality and your market.
 It is also important to consider nutrient management for optimum production such as nutrient cycling, application of fertilizer, compost, or cover crops.
 For many perennial crops or animal production operations it is helpful to plan years into the future.
 County Crop reports can provide an idea of what is currently produced in your county, what is right for your climate, and where you can find your niche.

-• UC ANR Catalog Production Manuals such as Organic Vegetable Production Manual & Fundamentals of Beef Management
+- UC Ag & Natural Resources Catalog of Publications (including production manuals such as Organic Vegetable Production and Fundamentals of Beef Management)

 Pest Management: In order to bring the best product to market, you will need a plan for pest management.
 At the University of California Integrated Pest Management website look up more information and guidelines by pest or crop.